 From the Ground Up: A Family Legacy in North Minneapolis

-My parents believed that being a good Muslim meant being a good neighbor.
+My parents believed that being a good Muslim meant being a good person, period.
 They aren’t just prominent leaders—they’re also kind, compassionate humans.
 I saw them practice kindness and compassion in so many small moments over the course of my childhood.
 I remember one day, when we were making a delivery of fruit baskets to the nursing home down the street, I was in a bad mood.
 My mom told me: “You better give every single one of these people a smile because if you ain’t got nothing else, you can give somebody a smile.”
 By the time we left that day, I was so fulfilled.
 It changed me to realize the power of sharing kindness with someone else.

 That’s one of the reasons that I consider myself a Northsider For Life, an “NFL.”
 I’ve never had an address outside of the 55411 zip code.
 In fact, I recently moved back into my childhood home—the same house that I watched being built from the ground up.